conluence-ai/furniture-scraper-pipeline/README.md

 ## Features

-- **Flexible Input Options:** Accepts brand names as:
+- **Flexible Input Options:** Accepts brand URL as:

-    - A single string (e.g. "Casa Magna" or "https://www.casamagna.eu")
+    - A single string (e.g. "https://www.casamagna.eu")
-    - A list of brand names
+    - A list of brand urls
     - A file input (`.csv`, `.xlsx`, or `.json`)

 - **Universal Compatibility:** Works with any furniture website without manual configuration.